What Does an Occupational Therapist Do? A Guide for Families

 Receiving therapy in your own home allows the OT to see the real-world challenges you face.
 Rather than being in a clinical setting, the therapist can provide relevant, practical advice that works for you and your environment.
 The process typically involves:

-- A Holistic Assessment: The OT will spend time talking with you and your family to understand your daily routines, your home layout, and what you are finding difficult.
-Most importantly, they will listen to what you want to be able to achieve.
-This is a collaborative process focused entirely on your personal goals.
+- A Holistic Assessment: The OT will spend time talking with you and your family to understand your daily routines, your emotional wellbeing, your cognitive needs, and your personal aspirations — not just what you’re finding difficult, but what you want to be able to do.
+They’ll look at how your home environment helps or hinders you.
+This is a truly whole-person assessment focused entirely on your goals.

 Who Can Benefit from Occupational Therapy?